harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 So this seems like a happy ending to this topic right?
 Well no.

 See here's the thing: although this solved our problem, the `--link` command line option is actually a legacy feature and might get deprecated very soon and so we shouldn't really be using this.
-Wait what?
 You heard that right.

-The fact is that default bridge network is actually **not** the recommended way to connect the containers with each other nowadays.
+The fact is that the default bridge network is actually **not** the recommended way to connect the containers with each other nowadays.
 The reason for this is like I mentioned earlier - default bridge networks have quite a few limitations.
+We've seen the first one: we've to manually link the containers in order for them to be able to discover each other through their hostnames.

 Let's see another limitation: bad isolation.

 I previously mentioned: every container inside a bridge network has unrestricted access to *all* the containers inside that network.
 Now since every container that we spin up inside our docker host is by default connected to this default network, every container can gain access to every other container.
 Which is something which we'll most probably not want most of the times.
 You would want some containers to have full access to each other while still isolating them from other containers in the host.

 But in case of default bridge network because every container is in the same network, there's no isolation between them whatsoever.
-Moreover when we link the containers with each other using the `--link` flag, all the environment variables are exposed to all such containers even if we don't want them to be.
+Moreover when we link the containers with each other using the `--link` flag, all the environment variables are exposed to all the linked containers even if we don't want them to be.

 What can be the solution for this?
 You can guess it: instead of letting every container getting connected to the default one, create our own bridge networks.
 These are called the *user-defined bridge networks*.